-The Company issued 5 and 180 new shares of common stock, with par value of \$10 per share, for employee stock options in 2022 and 2021, respectively.
+The Company issued 5 new shares of common stock, with par value of \$10 per share, for employee stock options in 2022.
 All related registration procedures had been completed as of the reporting date.

 The issuance of restricted employee stock had been approved by shareholders' meeting held on June 15, 2022.
-The board of directors approved to issue 372 thousand shares on August 3 2022, with the issued price of NT\$0 per share.
+The board of directors approved to issue 24 and 372 thousand shares on July 5, 2023 and August 3, 2022, with the issued price of NT\$0 per share.
 The rights and obligations of the issuance of ordinary shares are the same as the other issued ordinary shares except for the right to transfer the shares that are restricted before the employees achieve the vesting conditions.